1. WHAT ARE THE SALTIRE SCHOLARSHIPS?

 A permanent resident is someone who has acquired permanent resident status by immigrating to a country, but is not yet a full citizen of that country.
 Permanent residents have certain rights and privileges in that country even though they remain citizens of their home country.
 A person in a country temporarily, such as an international student or a temporary foreign worker, is not a permanent resident.

-Please note that each of the five eligible countries will set their own criteria for permanent residency.
+Please note that each of the six eligible countries will set their own criteria for permanent residency.
 For further information on this please check the website of the immigration agency in these countries.

 No, the Saltire Scholarships is a Scottish Government programme and you would need to study at a Scottish institution.